sandraperdigao/Programming-in-C/README.md

-# Programacao
+# Programming in C
-C Trabalho da Licenciatura de Engenharia Informática na disciplina de Programação 2019-2020
+Work as a student of the Bachelor's Degree in Computer Science 2019-2020